ImperialCollegeLondon/RCDS-numerical-computing-in-python-with-numpy-and-scipy/README.md

 To complete this course, you will need to run Jupyter Notebook files on your computer.
 The easiest way to do this is to ensure you have a Google account.
 This will allow us to use the online Google Colab tool to run the notebooks on the day.

-Alternatively, if you don’t have and don’t want to create a Google account, you may instead install Anaconda on your computer by downloading the appropriate distribution from [here](https://www.anaconda.com/distribution/).
+Alternatively, if you don’t have and don’t want to create a Google account, you can download and run the notebooks locally instead using whichever program you are most familiar and comfortable with.
+For instance, install Anaconda on your computer by downloading the appropriate distribution from [here](https://www.anaconda.com/distribution/), or install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and [install the package](https://cs205uiuc.github.io/guidebook/resources/python-miniconda.html) ```jupyter``` within it.

 The presentation and the Notebooks may be found [here](https://github.com/coolernato/Numerical-Computing-in-Python-with-NumPy-and-SciPy/archive/refs/heads/master.zip).
 You should download them before the course.
 However, you do not need to read them before attending.